healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 **Things We Don’t Like**

 *   Large auger is not ideal for re-juicing
-*   Large footprint than most, requires more storage space than most
+*   Large footprint than most

-The Omega NC900 is not a new product: It’s been on the market for more than a decade, way before “juice fasts” became trendy.
+The Omega NC900 is not new on the block: It’s been around for more than a decade, way before “juice fasts” became a trend.
 But its popularity never seems to wane.

-We bought the Omega NC900HRD19 and took it for a spin to see if it’s the real deal or just marketing.
-We tested its performance with different ingredients, checked out how easy (or not) it is to use, and see if its design is more chic or clunky.
+We bought the Omega NC900HRD19 and took it for a spin to see if it’s the real deal or just slick marketing.
+We put it through its paces with different ingredients, checked out how easy (or not) it was to use, and if the design was more chic or clunky.
 We measured juice yield and quality, timed how long it took to complete the job, and assessed the hassle factor of assembling and cleaning.
 Spoiler alert: It scored high marks across the board.

-Read on to find the details of how it performed and see our specific ratings.
+Read on for details on how the Omega NC900 performed and how we rated it.

 Performance
 -----------